coldclimate/omnomfrickinnom/content/blog/2021-01-09-courgette-fritters.markdown

 * A couple of eggs
 * About 4 tablespoons of plain flour
 * About half a teaspoon of baking powder
-* Half a teaspoon of ground corriander
+* Half a teaspoon of ground coriander
 * A teaspoon on cumin seeds
 * A couple of teaspoons of lemon peel (I used some dried I had in the cupboard)
 * A chilli, finely diced